 Security benefit: Protects internal files from being publicly accessible.

-— Frontend and Views
+6. resources/ — Frontend and Views

 Your “presentation layer.”